laravel/docs/database.md

 <a name="configuration"></a>
 ### Configuration

-The database configuration for your application is located at `config/database.php`.
+The configuration for Laravel's database services is located in your application's `config/database.php` configuration file.
 In this file you may define all of your database connections, as well as specify which connection should be used by default.
-Examples for most of the supported database systems are provided in this file.
+Examples for most of Laravel's supported database systems are provided in this file.

-By default, Laravel's sample [environment configuration](/docs/{{version}}/configuration#environment-configuration) is ready to use with [Laravel Homestead](/docs/{{version}}/homestead), which is a convenient virtual machine for doing Laravel development on your local machine.
-You are free to modify this configuration as needed for your local database.
+By default, Laravel's sample [environment configuration](/docs/{{version}}/configuration#environment-configuration) is ready to use with [Laravel Sail](/docs/{{version}}/installation#laravel-sail), which is a convenient Docker configuration for doing Laravel development on your local machine.
+However, you are free to modify this configuration as needed for your local database.

 <a name="sqlite-configuration"></a>
 #### SQLite Configuration